MINI CARROT GALETTE WITH RICOTTA

 Taste the carrots; they should still have a slight crunch.
 If needed, season with salt and freshly ground pepper.
 Taste again and adjust as necessary.
 Then, add the chopped fresh rosemary and stir.
 Remove from heat and set aside to cool slightly before adding them to the rolled pie dough.

-Prepare your Ricotta filling
+Prepare your Ricotta filling.

 RICOTTA FILLING